gerekper/ganjaking/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.10.6 - October 30, 2023 =
+* Fix: Addressed an issue with multisite installations when the wp_options tables had different encodings/collations

 = 7.10.5 - October 23, 2023 =
 * Improvement: Updated the bundled GeoIP database